m2ym/optima/README.md

 ### Derived-Pattern

 A derived-pattern is a pattern that is defined with DEFPATTERN.
-There are some builtin dervied patterns as below:
+There are some builtin derived patterns as below:

 #### LIST